-Figure 3.7: The modulation of the balance of excitatory and inhibitory neurons is crucial for describing different system states of the brain, like slow wave sleep, waking and active processing.
+Figure T1.7: The modulation of the balance of excitatory and inhibitory neurons is crucial for describing different system states of the brain, like slow wave sleep, waking and active processing.
 Furthermore, disease like Schizophrenia, Epilepsy Autism may have their origin in intervention of those balances.

 Like inhibition, spontaneous activity of neurons is also a complex phenomenon.
 Spontaneous activity is distributed across the cortex and appears noisy.
 However, the role of spontaneous activity is not fully understood1.
 In this model you can implement this finding by activating the button spontaneousactivity and define the ratio of spontaneous activated cells (ratio_activatedcells) and the extent of noise that they are generating (spontaneousact).
-A functional example is shown in Figure 3.8.
+A functional example is shown in Fig. T1.8.
+Spontaneous activity is applied for analysing the baseline (Fig. 4c & S3).